kyleu/databaseflow/readme.md

 https://databaseflow.com

 Running locally or on a shared server, Database Flow helps you discover and search your database using SQL and GraphQL.
-It provides a full-featured GraphQL server for your schema, a performance-oriented query interface, and optionally exports a custom Scala web application based on your database, built from [Boilerplay](https://github.com/KyleU/boilerplay).
+It provides a full-featured GraphQL server for your schema and a performance-oriented SQL query interface.

 ## Features